Lint#

 # Install all development dependencies for the project

-pip install requirements-dev.txt
+pip install --upgrade -r requirements-dev.txt

 # It can also be installed directly